 - Use leftover turkey instead of chicken.

-Equipment for chicken poblano soup
+Equipment for roasted poblano soup

 For this recipe, you'll need a good stock pot or dutch oven.
 Those are the most important parts!